Thomas McDowell: Crime

-Hinz, a 37-year-old trainee rabbi, gifted linguist and German national had spent the night of 3 July 2002 drinking alone in the Black Cap, a gay bar in Camden, North London.
+Hinz, a 37-year-old trainee Reform rabbi, gifted linguist and German national had spent the night of 3 July 2002 drinking alone in the Black Cap, a gay bar in Camden, North London.
 After striking up a conversation with McDowell, he left the bar with him in the early hours and returned to McDowell's flat in Baynes Street, Camden.
 Hinz had arrived in Britain in 2000 to begin his training to become a rabbi at the Leo Baeck College.

 After knocking Hinz to the floor with a martial arts kick, McDowell proceeded to strangle Hinz before dismembering his body with a rip saw.
 The body parts were wrapped in bin liners and put out onto a street near St Pancras Way for the rubbish collectors.
 Their subsequent decomposition exacerbated by summer heat led to a terrible smell and a cloud of flies that eventually led to their gruesome discovery.

 Barbara Hinz, his mother, returned home to Ulm, Germany after flying to London the following week to appeal for help finding her son.
 His cousin Claudia Bobermin also flew with his mother to London in their appeal to find Hinz.